alan-turing-institute/repro-catalogue/docs/example_use.md

 catalogue compare TIMESTAMP4.json
 ```

+### OPTIONAL: config

+The `config` command creates a configuration file with argument values for the previous commands.
+This helps ensure that the process of using `repro-catalogue` is itself reproducible.
 Another way to share output is to share a copy of our user directory to a colleague, including separately, a copy of our configuration file.
 This will allow our colleague to freely run `catalogue engage` and `catalogue disengage` without worrying about getting the correct directory paths.

+For a detailed example on using `config`, see the **Getting started with `catalogue`** section of this documentation.